richstokes/k8s-folding-at-home/README.md

 This is a quick deployment that lets you run this on Kubernetes, should you have any spare cluster-power you'd like to donate.

-Note: COVID-19 work units are being prioritized, however the folding@home client is liable to select jobs for other diseases too.
+<u>Note</u>: COVID-19 work units are being prioritized, however the folding@home client is liable to select jobs for other diseases too.

-If/when they add an option to work only on COVID-19, I will update the deployment here to do so (until the pandemic is over!).
+If/when they add an option to work only on COVID-19, I will update the deployment here to do so (until the pandemic is over).

 &nbsp;